-The most serious health issue associated with eating foods with gluten is celiac disease, an autoimmune condition that damages the intestines, hampers nutrient absorption and can even be life-threatening.
+The most serious issue associated with eating foods with gluten is celiac disease, an autoimmune condition that damages the intestines, hampers nutrient absorption and can even be life-threatening.

-Gluten intolerance leads to your body treating undigested gluten proteins like gliadin as foreign invaders.
+Gluten intolerance leads to your body treating undigested gluten proteins, like gliadin, as foreign invaders.
 This irritates your intestinal lining and can be the source of many digestive issues.

 It can also damage the delicate microvillus in your small intestine that are responsible for absorbing the nutrients you need from your food.

-Gluten Sensitivity on the Rise
+Sensitivity on the Rise

 Various theories have been put forward for the significant rise in gluten allergies in recent years.
 After all, people have been eating bread for thousands of years.